 A 2020 meta-analysis found a ketogenic diet superior to control diets for weight reduction, glycemic control, and an improved cholesterol profile.
 This illustrates how counting macros to adhere to a low-carbohydrate diet can be a useful adjunct in treating type 2 diabetes.

-Before deciding if you should follow a ketogenic diet, you should discuss your goals with a dietitian or physician to determine the best macro percentages for you to follow.
+Before deciding if you should follow a ketogenic diet, you should discuss your goals with a dietitian or physician.

 - Veech, R. L., The therapeutic implications of ketone bodies: the effects of ketone bodies in pathological conditions: ketosis, ketogenic diet, redox states, insulin resistance, and mitochondrial metabolism, Prostaglandins, Leukotrienes and Essential Fatty Acids, 2004, 70(3), 309-319. http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.585.9898&rep=rep1&type=pdf